scivision/quindar-tones/README.rst

 quindar-tones
 =============

+Generate tones on keypress including:

-Generate Quindar tones used by NASA for decades as in-band PTT signaling
+* Quindar tones used by NASA for decades as in-band PTT signaling

-* left-arrow: 2525 Hz
-* right-arrow: 2475 Hz
-* up-arrow: tone remote leadin 2175 1950 Hz
+* Motorola tone remote
+* Nextel chirp

+:prereqs: Python 3 or 2.7, PyGame, Numpy

 Install
 =======